 Despite their ancestry, English Bulldogs are not ferocious anymore but laid back and affectionate.

 Bulldogs are one of the most recognizable dog breeds in the world.
-They are medium-sized dogs with a low-hanging, thick body.
+They are medium-sized dogs with low-hanging, thick bodies.

 They are perfect for inexperienced owners due to their relaxed personality, moderate exercise needs, and easy grooming.

 Of course, there are some negatives to owning English Bulldogs, like health problems caused by their flat muzzle and their unusual body shape.
 Also, Bulldogs drool big time, as you can see in this video:

 What is the Average Price of an English Bulldog Puppy?

 English Bulldogs usually cost between $1,500 and $4,000, while the English Bulldog average price is around $2,500 in the US.
 The average price for a Bulldog puppy in the UK is around £3,700.

 This is the English Bulldog price range for a puppy from a small-scale but reputable breeder.
 Anything less than $1,500 is a red flag signaling that the puppy comes from an unethical breeder or a puppy mill.

 Keep in mind that English Bulldog’s price can be higher, depending on the puppy’s bloodline.